Fuzzlix/omm/README.md

 #One More Maketool.
 A lua based extensible build engine.

-OMM is a lua make tool very similiar to [lake][].
-Its goal is a simpler and cleaned up syntax, extensibility, portability between different lua versions and operating systems.
+OMM is a lua make tool inspired by [lake][].
+Its goal is a simpler and cleaner syntax, extensibility, portability between different lua versions and operating systems.
 The multitreading is improved compared to [lake][].
 All makefiles become executed in one and the same sandbox environment.